okfn/opendataeditor/portal/content/docs/contributing/architecture.md

 > The `metadata.json` file is meant to be checked into the version control system for projects that requires multiple user collaboration.
 It's excluded from `.gitignore` by default.

 The metadata is stored in the project directory.
-The metadata is used to store all the information about fieles in the projects.
+The metadata is used to store all the information about fields in the projects.

 Structure reference: